AlekseevAV/homebridge-noolite/README.md

           ]
         ...

-    Use `serialport-list` command to get list of available serial ports.
-There should be path to MTRF-64 serial port.
+    `serialPort` - path to MTRF-64 serial port.
 See `sampleConfig.json` file for example.

 4. Run homebridge